ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

 - 1.1.2 The ordering guarantee cannot work across DeviceModules anyway.
 Different devices may go offline and recover at different times.
 Even in case of two DeviceModules which actually refer to the same hardware device there is no synchronisation mechanism which ensures the recovering procedure is done in a defined order.

+- 1.2.3 The lock excludes that the DeviceModule is between 2.3.2 and 2.3.10.
+If it is right before, the device is still in fault state and the value written to the recoveryAccessor is guaranteed to be written in 2.3.5.
+If it is right after, the exception state has already been resolved and the real write transfer will be attempted by the ExceptionHandlingDecorator.

 - 1.2.5 The cppext::future_queue in the TransferFuture is a notification queue and hence of the type void.
 So we don't have to "invent" any value.
 Also this injection of values is legal, since the queue is multi-producer but single-consumer.
 This means, potentially concurrent injection of values while the actual accessor might also write to the queue is allowed.
 Also, the application is the only receiver of values of this queue, so injecting values cannot disturb the backend in any way.

 - 1.5.3 The written flag for the recoveryAccessor is used to report loss of data.
 If the loss of data is already reported directly, it should not later be reported again.
 Hence the written flag is set even if there was a loss of data in this context.

 - 1.4.3 The order of locks is important here.
-The recovery lock prevents the DeviceModule from entering the section 2.3.2 to 2.3.10, which includes the notification through the DeviceModule::errorIsReportedCondVar at 2.3.9.
+The recovery lock prevents the DeviceModule from entering the section 2.3.2 to 2.3.10, which includes the notification through the DeviceModule::errorIsResolvedCondVar at 2.3.9.
 The mutex DeviceModule::errorLock is the mutex used for the condition variable.
 Since the ExceptionHandlingDecorator obtains it before the DeviceModule can start the notification, it is guaranteed that the decorator does not miss the notification.
-Note that the DeviceModule::errorLock is not a shared lock, so concurrent ExceptionHandlingDecorator::preRead() will mutually exclude, but the mutex is held only for a short time until errorIsReportedCondVar.wait() is called.
+Note that the DeviceModule::errorLock is not a shared lock, so concurrent ExceptionHandlingDecorator::preRead() will mutually exclude, but the mutex is held only for a short time until errorIsResolvedCondVar.wait() is called.

-- 1.6.3 The lock excludes that the DeviceModule is between 2.3.2 and 2.3.10.
-If it is right before, the device is still in fault state and the value written to the recoveryAccessor is guaranteed to be written in 2.3.5.
-If it is right after, the exception state has already been resolved and the real write transfer will be attempted by the ExceptionHandlingDecorator.

 - 2.3.6 The exact place when this is done does not matter, as long as it is done under the lock for the recoveryAccessors.